lucasrodes/whatstk-gui/index.md

 ## How to use

-1. UnZip the downloaded file.
-2. Start the program (double click on the file)
+1. Start the program (double click on the Application).
 3. Once the Software is loaded (might take few seconds), click on _Load chat file_ to select file.

 <p style="text-align: center;">